Lights Out (2010 film): Reception

+The film was nominated for Best First Feature Film at the 36th César Awards, but lost to Gainsbourg: A Heroic Life.

 Soundtrack

-The soundtrack was written and performed by the US noise rock band Sonic Youth.
-It was released as part of the Sonic Youth Recordings series, titled as SYR9: Simon Werner a Disparu.
-It is notable for being the last release of new music from the band prior to their indefinite hiatus which was announced in 2012.
+The soundtrack was written and performed by American rock band Sonic Youth.
+It was released as part of the Sonic Youth Recordings series, under the title SYR9: Simon Werner a Disparu.
+It is the final release from the band before their breakup in November 2011.